Updated July 1, 2021.

 People used to come by boat in the past, but the seas around Molokai are mighty rough, especially the Molokai Channel between Maui and Molokai.
 There are no non-stop flights from the Mainland, so you will have to change planes on either Oahu or Maui.

 It’s the Home of a Former Leper Colony

 And actually, it’s a main draw for tourism these days.
 No one knew how to treat leprosy or even how it was transmitted in the 1860s, and the disease was spreading rapidly through the islands.
 King Kamehameha V forced everyone in the islands with leprosy to be banished there in an effort to eradicate the disease.
 Only 5% of all the people in the world are able to get the disease, but Hawaiians were particularly susceptible.

 A cure was found in the 1940s, and the patients were allowed to leave in the 1960s.
 However, those living there were given the choice to stay and be cared for by the State of Hawaii for the rest of their lives.
 Six patients remain today, and the Kalaupapa Peninsula is now a National Park as well as their home.

 Want more?
-Check out all my Molokai posts in the coming weeks and take a look at my Pacific Islands Page!
+Check out all my Molokai posts in the coming weeks and take a look at my Hawaiian Islands Page!